lucasmargui/gitlab-cicd/README.md

 # GITLAB CICD

-This repository contains a sample application in Python using Flask, intended to demonstrate the structure and development flow using Docker, Azure Web App and unit tests.
+This repository contains a sample application in Python using Flask, intended to demonstrate the structure and development flow using Docker, Digital Ocean Deployment Server and unit tests.
 The project uses a **Makefile** to automate common tasks such as testing, Docker image creation and cloud deployment.

 ![image](https://github.com/user-attachments/assets/d2b18e26-9cdc-463e-8d03-b8dbccfee207)